kdeldycke/awesome-engineering-team-management/README.md

 ### Documentation

-The various forms of technical writing, their structure and their target audience.
+The various forms of technical writing, their structure and target audience.

 * [What nobody tells you about documentation](https://www.divio.com/blog/documentation/) - There is four kinds of documentation: tutorials, how-to guides, explanation and reference.
 Each with their own structure and mode of writing.
 * [Flying Circus Platform - Disaster recovery](https://flyingcircus.io/doc/reference/security/disaster-recovery.html#disaster-recovery) - Critical infrastructure which aims to be available 24/7 needs a [Disaster Recovery Plan](https://en.wikipedia.org/wiki/Disaster_recovery).
 It generally takes the form of a document providing an overview of the expected severe failures and a set of procedures on how the system and the team operating it is prepared to deal with.
 The one linked here is a great example of such document, and is strong evidence the team is prepared for the worse.